 Over the last five years, my travels have mostly focused on Asia and now I live in Japan.
 The quality of hostel type accommodation is particularly high in Asia.
-In Japan, as expectedly, the dorm style accommodation will still cost you somewhere around 3000Yen/night – while more expensive than other popular Asian destinations such as Thailand – the quality truly makes up for it.
+In Japan, the dorm style accommodation will still cost you somewhere around 3000Yen/night.
+While it is more expensive than other popular Asian destinations such as Thailand – the quality truly makes up for the price difference.

 I recently had two great hostel experiences during my visit to one of the most rewarding destinations in Japan – Shikoku.
 One in Hiwase – Ichi the Hostel in Hiwase (Tokushima prefecture) and the other one Kochi no Ya Hostel located in Aki (Kochi prefecture).
 I will in this post introduce Kochi no Ya Hostel and you can also check out my separate post on Shikoku Pilgrimage Accommodation where I list all the places that I stayed in during my walking trip to Shikoku.

 Kochi no Ya Hostel in Aki – Shikoku(東風ノ家)

 Kochi no Ya Hostel located in the central part of Aki in Kochi occupies a beautiful 80 years old traditional Japanese style home.
 It has everything you expect from a traditional home with beautiful sliding doors, tatami room sections, and a garden beautifully curated by the host.
 The moment you step in the hostel, you know that you are in the right place.

 Hostel offers different types of accommodation including a reasonably priced tiny but effectively organized single room, dorm style accommodation and private rooms for larger groups of two or more.
 However, the main appeal of the hostel is the cafe section where you can cook, work, chat with the host and join one of the many pop-up events including a three times a week evening bar.